-We came up with some great ideas (admittedly, some were not so great) about how we would run a ward, handle a wayward Charge Nurse (now called a Nurse Unit Manager) and manage a tricky patient.
-These experiences helped to strengthen my faith and trust in my frontline colleagues and along the way, helped to form some lifelong friendships.
+We came up with some great ideas (admittedly, some were not so great).
+We talked about how we would run a ward, handle a wayward Charge Nurse (now called a Nurse Unit Manager) and manage a tricky patient.
+In this regard, these experiences helped to strengthen my faith and trust in my frontline colleagues.
+Also along the way, it helped to form some lifelong friendships.

 Reflection is an approach that taps into experiential knowledge “to enable professional and personal development while reinforcing continuous learning”.
 Being informal, the pub discussions were never noted or shared with our non-pub frequenting colleagues.
 More importantly, our reflections were never shared with hospital management, so the good ideas for improvement were never implemented.

 So, it was a process of reflection that allowed us to let off some steam.
 But, since it was done without focus or structure, it was of limited benefit to us as individuals, in terms of our professional development, or to the hospital we worked at, in terms of continuous quality improvement.

 However, reflective practice is now recognised as an important component of clinical practice.
 Indeed, Australian professional bodies now include reflective practice as part of their standards of practice.
 Some agencies have webpages dedicated to why and how to implement reflective practice.

 What can farming teach us about reflective practice in healthcare?

 For many decades, farming has used a reductionist approach to guide the behaviours of farmers.
-This approach reduces complex farming systems to individual components and treats each component separately, all in the interests of increasing yields – and therefore profits – for large agribusinesses.
-The result has been degradation of farming lands and, ironically, reduced yields.
+This approach reduces complex farming systems to individual components and treats each component separately.
+All in the interests of increasing yields – and therefore profits – for large agribusinesses.
+The result has been the degradation of farming lands and, ironically, reduced yields.

 Enter agroecology, which applies systems thinking to farming practices.

-This underpins the new regenerative approaches to farming, which tap into the reflections of farmers – positive and negative – on their practices and outcomes, to work out what works, what doesn’t and why.
+This underpins the new regenerative approaches to farming, which tap into the reflections of farmers – positive and negative – on their practices and outcomes.
+This helps them to work out what works, what doesn’t and why.

 Reductionism makes us view problems the wrong way

 She responded by mandating that all her staff undertake re-education about handover.
-The medical staff, who were fully aware of how to conduct good clinical handover, found the mandatory re-education slightly patronising and a waste of time.
+The medical staff, who were fully aware of how to conduct good clinical handover, found the mandatory re-education slightly patronising.
+They also felt it was a waste of time.
 The result was little impact upon the quality of clinical handovers being conducted in the ED.

-The night staff revealed they were not fully aware of what had occurred with their patients during the day, as they received a rushed handover from the day shift staff as they were departing at 10PM.
+The night staff revealed they were not fully aware of what had occurred with their patients during the day.
+They received a rushed handover from the day shift staff as they were departing at 10 PM.
 The rushed handovers were the result of there being no formal time allocation for a detailed handover between staff in the two shifts.

-The discussions with staff also revealed – unsurprisingly – that staff finishing at 10PM were tired after a 12-hour shift and were keen to get home.
-With no quarantined time for handover, vital documents were often not completed and computer-based rather than face-to-face handovers were the norm.
+The discussions with staff also revealed – unsurprisingly – that staff finishing at 10 PM were tired.
+They’d had a 12-hour shift and were keen to get home.
+With no quarantined time for handover, vital documents were often not completed.
+Moreover, computer-based rather than face-to-face handovers were the norm.

-It was not the lack of skill of staff in conducting handover, but rather the lack of time allocated for high quality handovers, that was the source of the incidents.
+It was not the lack of skill of staff in conducting handover, but rather the lack of time allocated for high-quality handovers, that was the source of the incidents.

 Indeed, the solution to the problem was to institute a 30-minute crossover time between shifts for key staff.
-This was something the clinicians had been requesting for some time and had been complaining to each other about at their weekly catch-up at the pub.
+This was something the clinicians had been requesting for some time.
+They had also been complaining to each other about this at their weekly catch-up at the pub.

 Reductionism and reactivity go hand-in-hand

-Adverse incidents and events occur, which are then reported to management and in extreme cases (called “sentinel events”) to external governing authorities.
+Adverse incidents and events occur.
+These are reported to management and in extreme cases (called “sentinel events”) to external governing authorities.
 The response is, by definition, a reactive one, because it’s a response to something that has already gone wrong.

-More importantly, the response is usually underpinned by reductionist thinking, that is, finding out what specifically went wrong to cause the observed problem.
+More importantly, the response is usually underpinned by reductionist thinking.
+That is, finding out what specifically went wrong to cause the observed problem.
 Armed with that information, we then set out to fix that specific thing.

-In the ED example, clinical handovers were incomplete, so the reductionist-perspective solution was to re-educate staff on how to properly complete handovers.
+In the ED example, clinical handovers were incomplete.
+In this case, the reductionist-perspective solution was to re-educate staff on how to properly complete handovers.

 If instead, collective reflection had been part of a regular proactive approach to safety and quality, the issues with having no designated handover time between shifts could have been identified before a problem actually occurred for any patients.

 From individual insights to collective reflection

-Knowing that group reflection results in many positive outcomes including improved quality of care, then a shift in the mindset within healthcare organisations is required to enable these reflections to be captured and utilised.
+Knowing that group reflection results in many positive outcomes including improved quality of care, then a shift in the mindset within healthcare organisations are required to enable these reflections to be captured and utilised.

 The problem has been that no systematic effort has been made to bring these reflections and insights together in a regular, structured and consistent manner.

-I believe it’s because collecting this kind of data is straightforward and tidy and delivers quantitative results that give us a (false) sense of being “in control” of the system.
+I believe it’s because collecting this kind of data is straightforward and tidy.
+It also delivers quantitative results that give us a (false) sense of being “in control” of the system.
 Achieving a three-dimensional view of the system and showing complex interconnected activity streams with clarity is more challenging.